Development in the Town of Comox

 Since the adoption of the Town’s Affordable Housing Strategy in 2008, the contribution of either land or cash-in-lieu of land has been an amenity obtained for the community through the negotiations of major rezoning applications.
 During pre-application discussions, developers frequently wish to know what the Town is seeking in relation to this community priority.
-Use the links below to open the Town’s Affordable Housing Calculator tool and accompanying User’s Guide, which assesses whether an Affordable Housing contribution applies to a development proposal.
-Using standardized parameters tailored to the context of developments in Comox, the tool will produce a land area and a valuation of that land for purposes of: comparing the land versus cash contribution and to provide a starting point for the negotiation of this amenity.
-For more information and to download a copy of the tool please click here

-Development Permit Area
+Development Permit Area (DPA)

 A Development Permit Area (DPA) is a set of development regulations that affect a specific area.
 In Comox Development Permit Areas are included as part of the OCP.
 In British Columbia, section 919.1 of the Local Government Act allows municipalities to regulate Development Permit Areas for the following purposes:

-• establishment of objectives for the form and character of intensive residential, commercial and industrial development
+• Establishment of objectives for the form and character of intensive residential, commercial and industrial development;

-• establishment of objectives to promote energy and water conservation and a reduction of greenhouse gas emissions
+• Establishment of objectives to promote energy and water conservation and a reduction of greenhouse gas emissions;

-• protection of natural environments, ecosystems and biodiversity
+• Protection of natural environments, ecosystems and biodiversity;

-• protection of farmland
+• Protection of farmland;

-• revitalization of commercial areas
+• Revitalization of commercial areas.

-In the new OCP the Town of Comox established 16 Development Permit Areas (See the Development Permit Area Maps for their exact locations)with special objectives to support the purposes listed above.
+In the new OCP the Town of Comox established 16 Development Permit Areas (see the Development Permit Area Maps for their exact locations) with special objectives to support the purposes listed above.

-During the OCP process of the most important considerations that emerged was a desire to preserve the existing form and character of the Town, while emphasizing its marine heritage.
+During the OCP process, one of the most important considerations that emerged was a desire to preserve the existing form and character of the Town, while emphasizing its marine heritage.
 Development Permit Areas that consider form and character include building and landscape design guidelines to ensure high-quality developments that become a positive asset to their surrounding neighbourhoods.
 In addition to specifying building and landscape design elements DPAs that regulate form and character also contain guidelines to encourage energy and water conservation including the support of green technology like solar panels for electricity or geothermal systems for heating.